danielcrisp/angular-rangeslider/README.md

 -----

 - Remove full jQuery dependency
+- Make it work in older Angular versions
 - Add option to move values with handles
 - Improve behaviour when model values are not valid (e.g. min is greater than max)